Member Organizations

 Accountants

-The Accounting Act of 1953, as amended in 2015, and the Law of 1999 set the main activities and responsibilities of the organizations involved in the regulation of accountants which are the Institute of Accountants and Tax Consultants (IEC-IAB) and the Professional Institute of Accountants and Tax Accountants (IPCF).
+The Accounting Act of 1953, as amended in 2015, and the Law of 1999 set the main activities and responsibilities of the organizations involved in the regulation of accountants which were the Institute of Accountants and Tax Consultants (IEC-IAB) and the Professional Institute of Accountants and Tax Accountants (IPCF).
 The Law of 1999 organized the accounting profession into various categories of professionals, including accountants (preparers); tax consultants; bookkeepers; and tax accountants under the auspices of IEC-IAB and IPCF.

-Candidates must (i) acquire a degree that is recognized by the Flemish, French or German-speaking Community and listed by the 2019 law; (ii) pass an initial admission test; (iii) complete a three (3) year internship at the ITAA or have at least seven years of practical experience (exemptions to the internship program are available); and (iv) pass a final examinations.
+Candidates must (i) acquire a degree that is recognized by the Flemish, French or German-speaking Community and listed by the 2019 law; (ii) pass an initial admission test; (iii) complete a three (3) year internship at the ITAA or have at least seven years of practical experience (exemptions to the internship program are available); and (iv) pass final examinations.
 To offer services, individuals must then register and obtain a license from ITAA.

 The Law of 2019 grants ITAA with responsibility for: (i) implementing initial and continuing professional development requirements specified in the law for its members; (ii) providing training and licensing examinations; (iii) maintaining a registry for accountants and tax consultants; (iv) conducting an investigation and disciplinary system for its members to ensure compliance with educational and ethical requirements; and (v) keeping members informed of any revised or new accounting and ethical standards.